joshhornby/joshhornby.github.io/_posts/2025-08-11-getting-in-the-room-at-remote-company.md

 ---
 title: Getting in the Room at a Remote Company
 date: 2025-08-11 08:00:00
-description: "If you want to influence decisions, steer strategy, or just be in the loop on the conversations that matter there's no shortcut: you need to get in the room.
-The challenge in a remote company is that 'the room' isn't always visible"
+description: "If you want to influence decisions, you need to get in the room.
+The challenge at a remote company is that the room isn't always visible."
 tags: [career]
 sitemap:
     priority: 0.7
     changefreq: 'monthly'
-    lastmod: "2026-01-22 T19:00:00+01:00"
+    lastmod: "2026-01-22T19:00:00+01:00"
 ---

 If you want to influence decisions, you need to get in the room.
 At a remote company, the room isn't always visible.